brownben/bang/docs.md

 Variables are referenced through an identifier, an identifier starts with a letter or underscore and then has letters, number or underscores.
 It would match the regular expression `[_a-zA-Z][_a-zA-Z0-9]*`

-The `const` keyword creates a variable which cannot be reassigned, composite structures like dictionaries and lists can be modified if they are immutable.
+The `const` keyword creates a variable which cannot be reassigned, composite structures like dictionaries and lists can be modified if they are mutable.
-The `let` keyword creates a variable which cannot be reassigned.
+The `let` keyword creates a variable which can be reassigned.

 Keywords that cannot be used as variable identifiers are: `and, or, if, else, while, null, true, false, let, const, return, import, as, from`